What medical conditions have to be declared for your car insurance?

 With a physical impairment, you may require a car that has hand controls instead of pedals, steering aids, electronic accelerators or a ramp.
 These kinds of modifications could increase your car insurance premiums and, if you don’t declare them, your insurance could be invalid should you need to make a claim.

-It’s also important to check the courtesy cars that your insurance provider offers if you need one.
+It’s also important to check what courtesy cars your insurer offers if you need one.
 Do they have a suitable replacement that you’re still able to drive?

 Diabetes shouldn’t have an impact on your car insurance if you find that it’s easily controllable yourself.
 However, should you require treatment, such as insulin, you will be given a restricted licence.
 These are restricted to one, two or three years.
-If you have a restricted licence, you may be considered to be a riskier driver, so this could have an impact on your premium.
+If you have a restricted licence this could have an impact on your premium.

 To find out if your health condition needs to be declared, you can use the government’s A-Z check.
 Should you need to notify the DVLA, you must source the correct form.
 There are multiple forms available, and your condition will determine the one you should fill out.
 For example, the FEP1 form is for those experiencing convulsions, seizures, fits, deja vu, blackouts or fainting.
 Use the A-Z list above, click on your condition and the website will tell you which form you need to complete with a handy link directly to it.
 Alternatively, you can report your condition online.
-To report the conditions to your insurance provider, either give them a call or send them an email.
+To report the conditions to your insurance provider, get in touch with them directly.